camerond/stagehand/source/documentation.markdown

 ## Preview various interface states without writing a single line of Javascript.

-Stagehand helps designers (and developers) use simple static markup to describe, visualize, and debug all of the various states of an interface.
-Stagehand parses your HTML looking for specific data attributes, and generates a control panel for toggling the attributes & visibility of elements on the page, all without requiring any Javascript.
-(It's best used for slicing interfaces into static pages before they're actually implemented into an application.)
+Stagehand helps designers (and developers) use simple static markup to describe, visualize, and debug complex interface interactions.
+Stagehand parses your HTML looking for specific data attributes and generates a control panel for toggling states of your page – all without requiring any Javascript.

+Stagehand __isn't__ a tool for integrating with your actual app's views; it's a tool that turns static markup into living visual documentation.
+(Photoshop folks: think of Stagehand as Layer Comps for the browser.)

 ~~~html
 <p data-stage data-scene='scene 1'>I'm only shown in Scene 1!</p>